person drawing blood from arm.

 Requirements:

-• No background check, CPR, or drug screen.
+• No background check, CPR or drug screen.

 • Will need a physical exam.

-• 2 step -TB test series.
+• Two-step TB test series.

 • Hepatitis B waiver or proof of shot series.

 Illinois does not require certification or licensure at this time to work as a phlebotomist.
-Students can sit for the PBT (phlebotomy) registry exam AFTER working full-time for one year and documenting that work record.
+Students can sit for the PBT (phlebotomy) registry exam after working full time for one year and documenting that work record.

 Pathways to other programs